-WAU have been sponsoring a program called Adopt a Brüder for over seven years now.
+WAU have been sponsoring a program called Adopt a Brüder for over ten years now.
 Our goal was to establish a program to ensure that each Brüder Schweigen member was / is receiving financial support while imprisoned.
 As individuals, most of us cannot afford to donate to four people each month; as a group, we can form a network with the ability to collectively provide each member with funds, seeing that no one is overlooked.
 So far we have managed to create a decent network of comrades and friends who support the Brüders, like members of FTO Sweden, Blood and Honour Scotland, Blood and Honour Australia, The Southern Cross Hammerskins and many individual Racialists, but we need new sponsors on a regular basis.

 The program involves “adopting” a member to donate money to each month.
 There is no minimum amount; you must merely pledge to send a certain amount and hold to it.
 You are always free to send more, and if for some reason you cannot make your pledge one month, we simply ask that you let us know so we can make sure the money comes from elsewhere.
 Ultimately, we would like to see each prisoner with two assigned sponsors, each contributing $25 a month, with any other donations supplementing that base amount.

 Those in America will be sending their own money orders or Western Union transfers; you do not need to trust us to handle your money, though a Paypal address will be made available for those who prefer to donate that way, proof of money sent will be provided for those that use this method of payment.
 You may remain as anonymous as you would like; all that is required is an email address or other means of checking in each month.

 Each month, a sponsor sends money to his or her “adopted” prisoner.
 Once the money has been sent, a sponsor needs to contact email@example.com to report the amount and date and that’s it.